- Home

 A voter may return their own completed ballot using one of the following options:

-- In person at City Hall during regular business hours or extended hours:
+- An alternative is to drop it off in person at City Hall during regular business hours:

 - Mon-Fri, 8 a.m. - 4:30 p.m.